 THIS DATE IN HISTORY: Feb.
 22

-1981: Brothers Peter Stastny and Anton Stastny combine for 16 points for the Quebec Nordiques in an 11-7 victory against the Washington Capitals in Landover, Maryland.
+1981: Brothers Peter Stastny and Anton Stastny combine for 16 points in the Quebec Nordiques' 11-7 victory against the Washington Capitals in Landover, Maryland.

 Peter has four goals and four assists, three on goals by Anton.
 In turn, Anton has three of his five assists on goals by Peter.

-The brothers set an NHL record for the most points by a player in one road game.
+The brothers, playing in their first NHL season after defecting from Czechoslovakia, set an NHL record for the most points by a player in one road game.
 They join Maurice Richard, Bert Olmstead, Tom Bladon and Bryan Trottier as the only players to score eight points in a game (Darryl Sittler holds the NHL single-game record with 10).

 The record-setting performance comes two days after each of the Stastnys scores three goals in a 9-3 win against the Vancouver Canucks.